Going to AWS re:Invent 2024?

 Ansible is targeted chiefly at IT operators, administrators, and decision-makers, helping them achieve operational excellence across their entire infrastructure ecosystem.
 Backed by RedHat and a loyal open-source community, Ansible can operate across hybrid clouds, on-prem infrastructure, and IoT.
 It’s an engine that can greatly improve the efficiency and consistency of your IT environments.

-ansible arch
+ansible architecture

 What is GitHub Actions?